Skip to content

 If the workspace root repository also has a GitHub origin, the command includes that repository too.

-It uses the GitHub CLI via gh api, verifies that the GitHub user exists before making changes, and supports a --yes flag so scripts can run non-interactively.
+It uses the GitHub CLI via gh api, verifies that GitHub users exist before add and remove changes, and supports a --yes flag so scripts can run non-interactively.

 Only GitHub-hosted repositories are supported by this command.